subdavis/selfhosted/README.md

 * [You might have to disable some firewall stuff on the upstream ISP gateway](https://community.ui.com/questions/Allow-HTTPs-over-IPv6-in-firewall-Edgemax/c5f00707-4476-4b1b-91d4-7391f73aafa6)
 * [Disable ISP IPv6 DNS](https://kazoo.ga/dhcpv6-pd-for-native-ipv6/#)
   * `no-dns` in `interface` config for `rdnss`
+* I have not been able to get wireguard to route ipv6 traffic under slirp4netns (rootlesss).
+As a result, it is not possible to connect to wireguard via an ipv6 endpoint.
+Wireguard for ios prefers ipv4, but the desktop client prefers ipv6.
+Recommend creating an ipv4-only DNS record such as `wireguard4.domain.com` to force ipv4.

 ## Other useful nonsense